Ezs377/Programming-notes/Markdown language.md

 [1]: https://github.com/Ezs377/Programming-notes (Github page)

 ## Github specific md language:
 Github utilises its own version of markdown language, Github Flavored Markdown (GFM).
 This version allows people to add in more features using markdown language.
 Not all markdown language processors (software) can run all features, so ensure these features can be displayed with your software before writing the code.

-#### Heading with ID (for later) {#id1}

 **Tables**
 A table is created by using hyphens ( \- ) and pipes ( \|\)